cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-1.rst

 #.
 Next, complete the derivative_control in ``src/main.cpp``.
 This should work with your proportional_control in pd_control to create a more full PD controller.
 Again, follow the above update equation, outputting an electrical current in ``tau``.

 Questions:

 #.
-Use Kp = 1000.0 and Kd = 10.0 to start.
+After adding in the derivative term, use Kp = 1000.0 and Kd = 10.0 to start.
 Don't forget the negative signs!
+How does this controller perform compared to just P control?
 #.
 Upload code to Teensy
 #. *FEEL* the effect of the PD controller.
 #.
-What happens when you rotate the disc just a little bit away from the target position?
-What happens when you rotate it a lot away from the target position?
-Do you feel the motor torque increase and then flatten out as you rotate the disc?
+Change around the values for Kp and Kd, experimenting with how they change the performance.
+What happens now when you rotate the disc farther from the target position?
+Why does adding the derivative term help the controller’s performance?
+Find the optimal Kp and Kd values.
-#.
-Experiment around with different values of Kp and Kd.
-Report the Kp and Kd values that worked the best.

-**DELIVERABLE: Answer the above question in your lab document, and report your chosen Kp and Kd values.
-Take a video of your working PID controller to upload to Gradescope**
+**DELIVERABLE: Answer the above questions in your lab document, and report your chosen Kp and Kd values.
+Take a video of your working PD controller to upload to Gradescope**

 Step 9.
 Experiment with different parameters